 Start with an Honest and Open Conversation

-The first step in coaching an underperforming salesperson is to have an honest, non-judgmental conversation.
-Begin by creating a safe environment where the salesperson feels comfortable discussing their challenges.
-Instead of immediately focusing on numbers and metrics, start the conversation with open-ended questions such as, “How do you feel about your performance recently?” or “What do you think is the biggest obstacle holding you back?”
+The first step is creating a safe environment where the salesperson feels comfortable discussing their challenges.
+Rather than opening with metrics and missed targets, start with questions: "How do you feel about your performance recently?" or "What do you think is the biggest obstacle holding you back right now?"

 Identify the Root Cause of the Underperformance